samanthachiuu/DH150-Assignment1/README.md

 1. Visibility of system status

- Always keep users informed about what is going on.
+*Always keep users informed about what is going on.
- Provide appropriate feedback within reasonable time.
+*Provide appropriate feedback within reasonable time.
 Example: Battery status, network status

 Evaluation
 Prototype 1:
- You have to login into your account for myucla before you can get into the class planner.
-(1)  Does a good job with giving the user an option to either add the class into the planner or to enroll ~ however, users might not know what the difference is.
+*You have to login into your account for myucla before you can get into the class planner.
+(1) *Does a good job with giving the user an option to either add the class into the planner or to enroll ~ however, users might not know what the difference is.
 (1)
- You have to use DUO login to login into the account (for example, you have to use your phone number that is connected to the account or have the app on your phone).
+*You have to use DUO login to login into the account (for example, you have to use your phone number that is connected to the account or have the app on your phone).
 (3)

 Prototype 2:
- Does not have to make an account when searching on the website – but needs an account if you want to purchase something.
+*Does not have to make an account when searching on the website – but needs an account if you want to purchase something.
+(1) *There is a calendar on the side column to show users which days they want to see because each days might have different listings.
 (1)
- There is a calendar on the side column to show users which days they want to see because each days might have different listings.
-(1)

 Both:
  Both websites needed user to create an account if actually wanted to perform any action – and shows you that you are on your account clearly.

 2. Match between system and the real world
-	Speak the users' language, with words, phrases and concepts familiar to the user, rather than system-oriented terms.
+*Speak the users' language, with words, phrases and concepts familiar to the user, rather than system-oriented terms.
-	Follow real-world conventions, making information appear in a natural and logical order.
+*Follow real-world conventions, making information appear in a natural and logical order.
 Example: Right-left sign

 Evaluation
 Prototype 1:
-	People might not understand what “Degree Audit Report” means, but you need to go into that in order to figure out what classes to take.
+*People might not understand what “Degree Audit Report” means, but you need to go into that in order to figure out what classes to take.
 (2)
-	Using words like “enroll” because people understand what that means and what it will do.(1) 	Does not know what PTE means.
+*Using words like “enroll” because people understand what that means and what it will do.(1) *Does not know what PTE means.
 (2)

 Prototype 2:
-	The different categories on the website mean exactly what they mean in real life.
+*The different categories on the website mean exactly what they mean in real life.
 (1)

 Both: For the most part, does a great job in trying to connect the system functions to what users would understand.